 This part is much worse than the first and the only bit that can really be salvaged is Charlie’s imprisonment.
-Vladimir has to go for a start although i like the idea of Captain Malous being driven to madness by Jezzebelle… Just not as sudden or as melodramatic as it happens here.
-Despite how bad it is the second part is really where the seeds of my literary universe are sown.
-It’s where for the first time we actually meet the Morfasson’s… Though they aren’t quite rounded yet.
-All seven children + Monty still exist as characters, two of whom, Edward and Seamus, play an important role in The Rebels which also features Monty’s ghost lurking in the shadows.
+Vladimir has to go, although i like the idea of Captain Malous being driven to madness by Jezebel… Just not as sudden or as melodramatic as it happens here.
+Despite how bad it is, the second part is really where the seeds of my literary universe are sown.
+It’s where for the first time we actually meet the Morfasson, Though they aren’t quite rounded yet.
+All seven children + Monty still exist as characters, two of whom, Edward and Seamus, play an important role in The Rebels, which also features Monty’s ghost.
 This part is also where we’re introduced to Charlie who wasn’t fully fleshed out here but would later became an important character, effectively spawning the plot of the original second book (with another character who you’ll meet in Part 3) and setting off the chain that ignited the universe.
 Marian is also retained from this part, although now she’s Monty’s mistress rather than simply some random resistance member.
-This part is really where it all began… even if it is really bad.
+This part is really where it all began… Even if it is really bad.
 Also by the end all of the original characters (barring General Fritz) have been disposed of in one way or another.

-– Several months later and as the allies land on the Normandy beaches (By this point Marian, being heavily pregnant with the baby that will eventually become Harry has returned to England.)
+– Several months later and the allies land on the Normandy beaches.
+By this point Marian, being heavily pregnant with the baby that will eventually become Harry has returned to England.)
 Edward and Gladstone get word that Fritz has been sighted in Paris.
 Whilst Gladstone makes plans to go there Edward sneaks out of the house and arrives at a nearby railway station.
-Unbeknownst to him Gladstone follows and corners him on the train… Where they also happen to meet Charlie Fuller…
+Unbeknownst to him Gladstone follows and corners him on the train.
+Where they also happen to meet Charlie Fuller…

 – Not long after this Fritz and his last two remaining henchmen reveal themselves to be also on the train.
 It is uncovered at this point that Fritz was never even close to being a Nazi and he’s actually a Stalinist tyrant who goes by the name of Vladimir (Yes… The same Vladimir!).
 A gunfight then ensues and Fritz’s henchmen are killed.
 Fritz jumps from the train shouting ‘See you in Paris Gentleman.’